qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog326/index.rst

 Feature: Select features from expression based symbols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A "Select Features" action has been added to the right click context menu on legend class symbols.
-This allows you to rapidly select all features within a layer that are match the associated symbol class in categorized, graduated, and rule based renderers.
+This allows you to rapidly select all features within a layer that match the associated symbol class in categorized, graduated, and rule based renderers.

 |image5|